Control communication with persistent IP addresses

 • SUBNETWORK: the subnet for this internal IPv4 address.

-To ensure traffic is routed correctly within your private network, internal IP addresses must belong to a designated subnet.
+To ensure traffic is routed correctly within your private network, internal IP addresses must belong to the cluster's default subnet or additional network subnet.

-For more information on external and internal IP addresses, see Reserve a static external IP address and Reserve a static internal IP address.
+For more information on external and internal IP addresses or to see how to reserve addresses using the console, see Reserve a static external IP address and Reserve a static internal IP address.

 Step 2b: Bring your own IP addresses (BYOIP)